 Centre development is encouraged in the Shire by promoting the adaptive reuse of existing buildings located within the town centre of St George and which consolidate the St George town centre.
 St George's residential built form consists of mainly single-storey houses on large allotments, with a mixture of short-term accommodation facilities located near the state-controlled roads.
 The industrial areas are predominantly used for accommodating low-impact industries, located away from sensitive uses in St George.
-Future industrial development, if appropriate to the surrounding context, will be directed beyond Johnston Road and Rimmer

-Road to Salmon Road.
+Future industrial development, if appropriate to the surrounding context, will be directed beyond Johnston Road and Rimmer Road to Salmon Road.
 The existing meat processing facility located on the outskirts of St George is encouraged to be reactivated as a major employment base into the future.

-Small-lot rural or rural residential development is concentrated in locations close to St George that have reasonable access to urban conveniences and minimises the need to extend and upgrade trunk infrastructure.
 Residents that choose to live in Rural residential areas understand and acknowledge that the levels of service and access to facilities are not comparable to levels of service in the Urban area.